Rachel

 - Cross-platform expertise - Assembly on multiple architectures (6502, Z80, 68K, x86)

-- Protocol design - Building communication systems that work on everything
+- Protocol design - A 64-byte format that works on everything from a C64 to an iPhone

 - Technical ambition - Solving problems most developers wouldn’t attempt